italia/spid-compliant-certificates/README.md

 **NOTE:** The solution is provided "AS-IS" and does not represent an official implementation from Agenzia per l'Italia Digitale.

-## Private key, CSR and Self-signed certificate for public sector (with Docker)
+## Private key, CSR and self-signed certificate for public sector (with Docker)

 1. Create and edit the `docker.env` file according to your needs (see [Configuration parameters](#configuration-parameters))